Things to Know Before Buying an Orbital Sander

 If you were to use normal rotational energy in a sander, it would remove material, but you would also create a lot of circular shaped scratches.
 In order to shake things up and create what’s known as `an “eccentric pattern”, the best random orbital sanders use an offset cam to rotate the sanding disc and wobble it a bit to make sure the grit doesn’t move in the same direction for enough time to scratch the surface.

-The most common way to use a random orbit sander is with discs of different grit sandpaper to smooth out and finish surfaces like wood or metal, ready for painting or varnishing.
+The most common way to use an orbital sander is with discs of different grit sandpaper to smooth out and finish surfaces like wood or metal, ready for painting or varnishing.
 They’re great because they’re easy to handle and can remove a lot of material quickly, but they’re also effective at other tasks.

 If you attach a polishing disc, you can use your random orbital sander to clean up paintwork, varnish or clear coat without using all that much elbow grease.
 The same random orbit that helps to avoid scratches in timber or plastic will work wonders on your car’s paintwork.
 Add a little polishing compound and you’ll buff things up to a deep shine in no time at all.